openfga/openfga/docs/list_objects/pipeline/pipeline_algorithm.md

     define parent: [org]
 ```

 In pseudocode TTUEdge would be `edge{ from: "union", to: "org#three", tuplesetRelation: "team#parent" }`.
 So if the object `"org:b"` was found in to exist for the `org` object with the `three` relation, the next database query would require a look up for any objects in `team` with the relation `parent` and the user type `"org:b"`.
-In otherwords, in our example for ListObjects to return `"object:TTU"` all of the following tuples would need to exist:
+In otherwords, if we had an object `"object:TTU"` connected via TTU, all of the following tuples would need to exist:

 ```
 <!-- These tuples satisfy the "org#three" relation -->